Jessida Putkaew

 Why Acupuncture?

-During that first treatment, I honestly didn’t think it could do much, but I remained open to it.
-It wasn’t until I felt changes in my own body that I started to believe.
-I watched for my health to yo-yo backwards, but instead, my health continued to make progress.
-My doubt in the tiny needles washed away, replaced by curiosity that grew more and more.
-I had to learn about the power of East Asian medicine!
+In the weeks that followed, I watched expectantly for my health to yo-yo backwards, but my health continued to make progress.
+My doubt in the tiny needles washed away little by little, replaced by curiosity that grew more and more.
+I HAD to learn more about this magic!
 After picking up a book that only increased my fascination, I enrolled at Acupuncture and Integrative Medicine College in Berkeley, CA.

 Eastern versus and Western

 The study of Chinese and Japanese medicine in a Western integrated school has allowed me to learn multiple methods of diagnosis and treatment.
-I am happy to work alongside other styles of medicine, using shared knowledge to reach your health goal.
-Western medicine has great strengths in immediate repair.
-East Asian medicine is great for treating a wide range of imbalances, pain, & for recovery.
-I aim to help those around me enjoy life without compromising a healthy tomorrow.
+I'm happy to work alongside other styles of medicine, using shared knowledge to reach your health goal.
+East Asian medicine fulfills my passion for helping people based on their individual struggles rather than solely by their diagnosis.
+It's great for treating a wide range of problems and is tailored to the patient.
+I rarely use the exact same combination of points from treatment to treatment, because we are not the exact same day to day.
+I enjoy helping those around me find joy without compromising a healthy tomorrow.

 Education & Clinical Training